alexan1/alexan1.github.io/_posts/2019-11-10-coding platforms.md

 layout: post
 title: coding exercise platforms
 ---
-Recruting process has changed: now almost all hiring company or recruiters require candidate to make online task excersize.
+Recruting process has changed: now almost all hiring and recruiting companies require candidate to make online task excersise.

 Using modern web technology it's poosible now to write code, compile and execurte directly in the browser.

 And Microsoft released [Visual Studio Online](https://visualstudio.microsoft.com/services/visual-studio-online/).

-And there were released many platform for online testing.
+There were released many platform for online testing.
 You can see their review in this article: [The Top Technical Screening Platforms in 2019](https://medium.com/coderbyte/the-top-technical-screening-platforms-in-2019-622e28724ec5).

-The same platforms can be used by programmers to improve their technical skills and prepare for this kind of tasks.
+The same platforms can be used not only by hiring company but also by programmers to improve their technical skills and prepare for this kind of tasks.

 See [15 Sites for Programming Exercises](https://programmingzen.com/15-sites-for-programming-exercises/).